Best Marketing Books

 Outside Insight: Navigating a World Drowning in Data by Jørn Lyseggen

-Author Jørn Lyseggen is an entrepreneur who predicted that Big Data would be the tool to develop competitive intelligence back in 2001.
-In Outside Insight, he explains how to adapt to the new digital reality, and how to use market insights to transform your organization.
-Drawing from practical data-led decisions made by Apple and Facebook, Lyseggen illustrates the future of corporate decision-making and offers a detailed plan that readers can implement.
+Author Jørn Lyseggen is an entrepreneur who predicted Big Data’s competitive intelligence potential back in 2001.
+In Outside Insight, he explains adapting to digital reality and using market insights for organizational transformation.
+Drawing from data-driven decisions by Apple and Facebook, Lyseggen illustrates the future of corporate decision-making while offering a detailed implementation plan.

-You’ll learn how to understand digital within the media landscape, how external data can inform business strategies, and how to utilize the underutilized insights that companies have mastered.
+You’ll discover how to navigate digital media landscapes, leverage external data for business strategies, and tap into underutilized insights that leading companies have mastered.

 10. This Is Marketing: You Can’t Be Seen Until You Learn to See by Seth Godin